Logerfo/gitflow-action/README.md

     name: Gitflow
     runs-on: ubuntu-16.04
     steps:
-    - uses: Logerfo/gitflow-action@0.0.3
+    - uses: Logerfo/gitflow-action@0.0.4
       with:
         github-token: ${{ secrets.GITHUB_TOKEN }} # The `GITHUB_TOKEN` secret.
         release: release # The `release` branch.
         dev: dev # The `dev` branch.
         master: master # The `master` branch.
         label: gitflow # The pull request label.
-        auto-merge: true # If `true`, will try to automatically merge the pull requests.
+        auto-merge: true # If `true`, will try to automatically merge pull requests.
+Can also be set to `pull_request_review`, `check_run`, `push`, or a comma-separated combination of these values to only merge when handling the named events.
+        require-merge: false # If an attempted merge fails, the action is considered to have failed.
 ```

 ### Auto update